 Highlights from the 2018 National Conference

-This past March, we came together with over 330 Fair Trade supporters and advocates to make new connections and dive deep on issues at the core of the movement.
+In March 2018, we came together with over 330 Fair Trade supporters and advocates to make new connections and dive deep on issues at the core of the movement.

 Over the course of three days, we heard from more than 50 speakers sharing their insights and expertise on Fair Trade, sustainability, social justice, community organizing, and much more.
 We’ve come away feeling so inspired and motivated to continue growing this movement with all of you.

 Throughout the conference, we explored topics within four focused tracks: Fair Trade at the Heart of Sustainability, Building a Diverse and Inclusive Movement, Driving Purchase to Drive Impact, and Colleges & Universities Driving the Movement.
 We heard from industry leaders about sustainability in apparel supply chains, explored approaches to inclusive advocacy and campus-community collaboration, and learned from the producers at the heart of Fair Trade, just to name a few.